DrDonk/Tanoe/README.md

 macOS sees this as no updates.

 If you do not want to run the script you will need to manually add the line to the hosts file.
-After saving it reboot the machine or run these 3 commands from Termainl to reset the update system.
+After saving it reboot the machine or run these 3 commands from Terminal to reset the update system.

 ```
 sudo dscacheutil -flushcache